 Duct repair and sealing has a number of benefits in San Antonio, including:

-At Mr. Wilson Heating & Air Conditioning, we’ve been helping homeowners with their IAQ problems since 2000.
-We will take the time to explain possible solutions and outline the costs ahead of time.
+At Mr. Wilson Heating & Air Conditioning, we’ve been helping homeowners with their IAQ problems for years, since 2000, in fact.
+We always take the time to explain possible solutions and outline the costs ahead of time.
 Our HVAC company stands firmly behind the products we sell and are always willing to come back and investigate if air pollution issues recur.
 We service San Antonio, Helotes, Stone Oak, and the surrounding communities.
 Therefore, if you're looking for an 'IAQ company near me,' you know you've come to the right place.
 Please reach out to us at (210) 308-9866 today to schedule an air quality test or get a quote on dehumidifier installation.

 We recommend that homeowners who are concerned with the quality of the air they breathe take the following steps:

 Improving your home’s indoor air quality (IAQ) is an important step toward achieving the best possible comfort inside your San Antonio home.
 IAQ systems are designed specifically to reduce contaminants and pollutants and to promote the health of your family members.
 Understanding how these systems work will help you to make the most practical choices for your home and your situation.
 There are several manufacturers who have products for residential homes.
 The REME HALO® system is an excellent example of an advanced air purification system that can make your San Antonio home a healthier place to be.
 Here are some points to keep in mind when deciding if a whole-home air purification system is right for you.